 Proton rolls out Lumo 2.0 as its privacy-first AI chatbot gets new capabilities

-Lumo 2.0 is being presented as a broader upgrade to Proton’s AI product, pushing it closer to the feature set users now expect from major chatbots such as Gemini and ChatGPT, while keeping Proton’s differentiation focused on privacy.
+Lumo 2.0 is being presented as a broader upgrade to Proton’s AI product, pushing it closer to the feature set users now expect from major chatbots such as Google’s Gemini and ChatGPT, while keeping Proton’s differentiation focused on privacy.

 The sharper tension is obvious: more capable AI tools usually require more user context, not less.
-Proton says Lumo’s architecture is built to avoid turning that context into training data or readable server logs.
+Proton says Lumo’s architecture is built to avoid turning context into training data or readable server logs.

 The upgrade also places more attention on Projects, which Proton presents as part of the Lumo experience for organizing AI work.
 Proton’s privacy pitch remains that users should be able to work with AI without surrendering control over their data.